javekk/Sentiment-Analysis/README.md

 In this project it is implement a model for a simple **sentiment analysis** on **tweets**, using **Spark**, **NLP**, **HDFS** and **Scala**, and there is also a simpler version in **Java** without the NLP part.

 This analysis is structured in a sequence of steps and in which it is implemented a process for determining the attitude (**positive** or **negative**) of the writer with respect to a particular topic.
-In particular, in this case the model produced focuses on the classification of each distinct tweet over a polarity as **happy** or **sad**.
+In particular, in this case the model produced focuses on the classification of each distinct tweet over a polarity as **happy** or **sad**.

 ## Technologies and Algorithms